Motjiang/HR-Attrition-Dashboard/README.md

 ## Data Source
-The data for this project is sourced from the organization's HR database, encompassing detailed records of employee demographics, job roles, performance ratings, work-life balance, satisfaction levels, and attrition status.
+The data for this project is sourced from MeriSkills internShip, encompassing detailed records of employee demographics, job roles, performance ratings, work-life balance, satisfaction levels, and attrition status.

 ## Tools
 The dashboards were created using the following tools: